ScottYu779/Object_Recognition/Readme.md

 # Implementation

-1. Modify **line 27** in `./cnn/classify_stream.py` to the name of the file with the trained weights, `ardopnet_iter_X.caffemodel`.
+1. Modify **line 27** in `./cnn/classify_stream.py` to `ardopnet_iter_X.caffemodel`.
 2. Open two terminals.
 In one terminal run `sudo ./stereo` and in another run `python classify_stream.py`.

 The first program will find the bounding boxes of the objects and save the images in a folder.
 The second program will input the saved images and classify them.
-The position of each of the objects are determined by the first program using the stereo camera and the file required for the inverse kinematic model is generated, `./ik_file.txt`.
+The position of each of the objects are determined by the first program using the stereo camera and the file required for the inverse kinematic model is generated `./ik_file.txt`.
 The process is synchronized using `mutex.txt` and the communication between the program occurs through `coordinates.txt and c.txt`.